View Allan Selserman's Obituary on TheDay.com and share memories

 Waterford - Allan Cary Selserman, 66, of Waterford passed away Friday, Nov.
 22, 2019, at Lawrence + Memorial Hospital.

-He was born Thursday, April 2, 1953, in Iselin, the son of the late Issac and the late Doris (née Friedlied) Selserman.
-He was the beloved husband of Lynne Selserman of Waterford.
+The son of the late Issac and the late Doris (Friedlied) Sabo.
+Allan was employed for many years a manager at Foxwoods Casino.

+He is survived by his wife of 38 years, Lynne Selserman of Waterford; a daughter Holly Nicole LaPlante, son-in-law Jason LaPlante, and granddaughter, Payton Thigpen of Niantic; and father to his late son Jordan Selserman.
+Also survived by mother-in-law Ruth Adams and brother-in-law Mark Adams of Waterford; sisters-in-law, Lee Durbin and Sheri Saddlemire from New York; as well as father to his beloved dog Sandiee "Sandra".

 A Celebration of Life Memorial Service will be held at 11 a.m.
 Monday, Dec.
 2, at Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand Street, Niantic.
-Memorial Gathering will be held from 5 to 7 p.m.
+A calling hour gathering will take place from 5 to 7 p.m.
 Sunday, Dec.
 1, at Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand Street, Niantic.

+In lieu of flowers donations can be made in Allan's name to the Community Speaks Out, Groton.